Correlational Research: The What, The How, and The Why

 Back in the 1930s, it was established that smoking cigarettes is in some way correlated with lung cancer.
 But tobacco companies had a ready reply – “Ok, while that MIGHT be true, a mere correlation doesn’t prove that cigarettes CAUSE lung cancer.”

 Researchers and companies often rely on correlational research to avoid wasting money.
 How come?
-Well, you first want to demonstrate that there’s some kind of correlation between variables before pouring money and spending time on more substantial research.
+Well, you first want to demonstrate that there’s some kind of correlation between variables before pouring money.
+And spending time on more substantial research.

 But before we go into more detail, let’s start by defining correlational research and the types of correlation that can exist between variables.